richardARPANET/BrickFTP/README.rst

 Set the environment variables: ``BRICK_FTP_USER``, ``BRICK_FTP_PASS``, ``BRICK_FTP_SUBDOMAIN``.

-Note: Running the tests against a BrickFTP user will wipe all data on their account.
+NOTE: Running the tests against a BrickFTP user will wipe all data on their account.

 .. code:: bash